Interfaith Rainbow Chapel & Referrals Booth

 - REFER: You can share this page or let us know who else we should contact.

 When and where?

-The festival will be held Saturday & Sunday, June 25-26, 2016, 11 a.m. until 6:00 p.m.
+The Pride Celebration will be held Saturday & Sunday, June 29-30, 2019, 11 a.m. until 6:00 p.m.
+The booth will be on McAllister, between Larkin & Hyde, on the side of the street opposite from the Asian Art Museum.
+Spaces: S008 & S009.
 You can drop off informational materials any time after 9:30 a.m. on Saturday, or on Sunday, after 8:30 a.m.
 Also, if you prefer, you can mail it to Rita at the address below, or drop it off in person.
-Call Rita at (415) 640-4439,to make arrangements.
-Volunteers who want to help staff the booth can come by at any time, for any length of time, during the festival hours.
-The booth will be on McAllister, between Hyde and Larkin, and the side of the street opposite from the Asian Art Museum.
-It is space S014.
-Bring literature by for your organization.
-Entry points to the Festival will be limited due to heightened security.
+Call Rita at (415) 640-4439 to make arrangements.
+Volunteers who want to help staff the booth can come by at any time, for any length of time, during the Celebration hours.
+Entry points to the Celebration will be limited due to heightened security.
 You can find us by looking for our “God is Love” or “United in Spirit” banners.

 Questions about the Pride Booth?

-Contact our Booth Coordinator Rita A. Goldberger if you have questions, ideas or want to arrange to drop off or mail information:
+Contact our Booth Coordinator Rita A. Goldberger if you have questions, ideas or want to schedule time in the Rainbow Chapel or arrange to drop off or mail information for the Referrals booth:

 Rita A. Goldberger (415) 640-4439

 Feel free to share this page with any local congregation, organization or individual who you think might be interested.